andrewhodel/node-ip-ac/README.md

 // warn after N unauthorized new connections
 // requests from these IP addresses should
-// display a denial of service warning for the IP
+// display a denial of service warning to the IP
 // in the user interface
 o.warn_after_new_connections = 80;